Adaeze Aniodoh: international student profile

 Adaeze Aniodoh is a PhD Law student from Nigeria.
 In this short film she talks about the quality of a Manchester degree and the varied opportunities available at the university and in the city.

 My name is Adaeze Aniodoh, I am from Nigeria and I am studying a PhD in Law at The University of Manchester.
 I chose to come to The University of Manchester to study for a PhD because degrees from here are recognised all around the world.
-The research quality of The University of Manchester is very high and the School of Law offers a wide range of scholarships and I was fortunate enough to be offered a fully funded scholarship.
+The research quality of The University of Manchester is very high and the Department of Law offers a wide range of scholarships and I was fortunate enough to be offered a fully funded scholarship.

 For me personally, I have been exposed to a wide range of opportunities.
 I happen to be the Executive Director of the Women in International Law Network, which is a professional forum for young women in international law to talk about their experiences and also promote gender equality.